 Disordered Eating consists of dieting, skipping meals, negative attitudes and thoughts related to food, as well as avoidance of situations relating to food.
 Our psychologists can work with the differing reasons for disordered eating such as the self-worth based on body image, the ideals of thinness and weight, lack of interest in food, sensory issues, the aversive consequences of eating, and control issues.

 Child Aware psychologists are trained in CBT-E, Maudsley Family Based Treatment (gold standard for Anorexia Nervosa) and Behaviour Intervention.
-We work across different frameworks including, compassion focused therapy, supportive counselling, CBT as well as asssiting in managing the anxieties and fixations that surround disordered eating.
-At Child Aware we involve parents and families in the treatment of child and adolesent eating disorders while maintaining a strong therapeutic rapport with the client.
+We work across different frameworks including, compassion focused therapy, supportive counselling, CBT as well as assisting in managing the anxieties and fixations that surround disordered eating.
+At Child Aware we involve parents and families in the treatment of child and adolescent eating disorders while maintaining a strong therapeutic rapport with the client.

 We can assist with the treatment of;